Skip to content

 One of the biggest pros of infinite banking is hidden in plain sight…literally.

 Some folks very much enjoy the privacy aspect of using Whole Life insurance for infinite banking.
-Unlike banks, brokerage accounts, and even LLC interests that show up on an asset search, Whole Life insurance does not since it’s considered a protection product primarily.
+Unlike banks, brokerage accounts, and even LLC interests that show up on an asset search, Whole Life insurance does not since it’s considered a protection product primarily with the cash value being a secondary feature.

-Also, any policy loans you take won’t show up on your credit report.
+Also, any policy loans the policy owner takes won’t show up on your credit report.
 Even certain outside lenders who offer turnkey line of credit programs tied to Whole Life policies for IBC consider it a cash-secured loan and therefore don’t report your balances to the credit bureaus.

 Cons & Problems with Infinite Banking

-For most people, the biggest problem with the infinite banking concept is that initial hit to early liquidity.
+For most people, the biggest problem with the infinite banking concept is that initial hit to early liquidity caused by the costs.

-There will be an early hit to liquidity when starting an infinite banking life insurance policy.
-Normally you will only have access to 66%-85% of your first premium payment after 30-days.
-However, there are certain infinite banking life insurance policies designed primarily for high early cash value, but these will often substantially lag the best performing Whole Life policies in later years.
+With a properly-designed and max-funded Whole Life insurance policy, you will normally only have access to 70%-85% of your first premium payment after 30-days.
+However, there are certain infinite banking life insurance policies designed primarily for high early cash value of over 90% in the first year, but these types of policies will often substantially lag the best performing Whole Life policies somewhere between years 5-10.

 Infinite Banking life insurance should have high early cash value

 That being said, we find that this hindered early liquidity problem with infinite banking is more mental than anything else once thoroughly explored.
-This is especially true since their policy will have sufficient liquidity after 30 days not to mention most clients have enough ongoing cash flow coming from work income or investment property to replenish their low-yielding savings accounts.
+This is especially true since their policy will have sufficient liquidity after 30 days not to mention most clients have other sources of liquidity they may not be aware of if they absolutely needed every penny of the money missing from their infinite banking life insurance policy in the first few years.

 Mandatory Annual Payments Due With Whole Life Insurance

-Although a Whole Life policy for infinite banking can be designed to be somewhat flexible, there will still be some level of minimum annual or monthly premium payment due for at least the first 5-7-years.
-We will discuss different workarounds and bands of flexibility available, but there is no getting around the fact that a minimum premium commitment is the only way you achieve the time-tested and stalwart guarantees of Whole Life policy for IBC.
+Although a Whole Life policy for infinite banking can be designed to be somewhat flexible, there will still be some level of minimum annual or monthly premium payment due for at least the first 7 years.
+Since most clients overfund their policies when they initially start them, theoretically they could actually skip premiums in the early years by borrowing against their cash value equity.

 We’ve found that this mental fear of commitment often keeps prospective clients from exploring their payment options further.
 If they did, they would find out that the minimum mandatory premium payment due is only about 20%-30% of the maximum allowable premium.